IBM/get-your-java-microservice-up-and-running/workshop/exercise-01/README.md

 EXPOSE 3000
 ```

-### Hands-on tasks - Run the container locally
+### Step 2: Hands-on tasks - Run the container locally

 That lab needs a local Docker installation.

-### Step 1: Test the Microservice in a local container
+### Step 3: Test the Microservice in a local container

 Open the the Terminal session where you cloned the Cloud-Native-Starter project to your local computer.